 Arboreal Collective is a collaborative team of three artists, Nina Sumarac, Nicos Synnos, and Christos Panayiotou.
-Since 2000 Synnos and Sumarac have worked on experimental films and animation production by Toonachunks studio (works listed in the attachment) shown at festivals around Cyprus and abroad, which received numerous awards.
+Since 2000 Synnos and Sumarac have worked on experimental films and animation production by Toonachunks studio shown at festivals around Cyprus and abroad, which received numerous awards.
 Synnos and Panayiotou collaborate on projects in the newly-established Lab for Animation Research at the Department of Fine Arts, based at the Cyprus University of Technology.
-Recently Sumarac, Synnos and Panayiotou have teamed up to form a creative collective focussed on developing contemporary art projects that take a critical approach to social and environmental issues.
+Recently Sumarac, Synnos and Panayiotou have teamed up to form a creative collective focused on developing contemporary art projects that take a critical approach to social and environmental issues.

 Redressing imbalances on a cellular level is in some respects akin to the slow art movement philosophy, which calls for audiences to develop a more mindful relationship with art.
 In this vein, the project invites thought-provoking contributions by Cypriot and international artists that initiate gradual changes in these perspectives via an exhibition, educational talks and interactive workshops.
 As a comparative study of people and trees, this exhibition continues to explore humanity and its complexities within the context of nature.
 Utilising new technologies such as artificial intelligence alongside a long-standing love of trees to create these conceptual transplantations, Arboreal Collective holds space for vital experiments to be made between the oldest and newest living beings.

 Recent scientific inquiry is aligning itself with a long-established belief in the sophisticated communication network, which trees engage with to sustain and nurture each other.
 As social beings, they behave collectively and protectively.
-Trees have emotions, a language, family, sensory capacities, live in symbiosis with other species and climatic influences, and they can love, count and remember.
+Trees have language, family, and sensory capacities, live in symbiosis with other species and climatic influences and can count and remember.
 This vital discovery of plant intelligence could provide some answers to many of today's environmental challenges.
-As a means of exploring the nurturing potential between humanity, nature and technology, this exhibition gives equal weight to all three by interweaving the narratives they convey individually and polyphonously through a primitive/scientific discourse that comes at a crucial time in which we all need saving.
+As a means of exploring the nurturing potential between humanity, nature and technology, this exhibition gives equal weight to all three by interweaving the narratives they convey through a primitive/scientific discourse that comes at a crucial time in which we all need saving.

 'Alien Forest' 2021 GPT-2, StyleGAN2 "Alien Forest is part of an ongoing project, inspecting the impact of the Cypriot natural landscape by a variety of colonisers.
 This first stage focuses on the British colonisation of the island and its forest policies.
 The Forest Department was established by the British Colonial Government in Cyprus in 1879, a year after the annexation of the island to the British empire, to protect and restore..."